solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 You can view the complete `plugins.proto` here: [plugins.proto](../plugins.proto).

 Great!
-We're all set to run code generation on Gloo and begin writing our plugin!
+We're all set to run code generation on Gloo Edge and begin writing our plugin!

 ## Running the Code Generation